 1970s Louis Kalff Style Desk Lamp

-Materials: Grey painted aluminium base, iron bottom with a built-in switch.
+Materials: Grey painted round aluminium base with a built-in switch.
 Cast iron counterweight inside the base.
+Iron bottom.
+Folded chromed metal (iron) rod.
 Grey painted aluminium mushroom lampshade.
-Chromed iron folded rod.
 Chrome ornamental screw on top.
 Some metal parts.
 Bakelite E27 socket.

 Height: 38 cm / 14.96”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.